 - Slip and fall

 Here again, liability generally falls on the party responsible for ensuring that stairs, elevators, and escalators remain in safe operating condition.
-If you’ve suffered injury in any of these places, whether public or private, a Charlotte premises liability attorney at The Law Offices of Michael A. DeMayo ® may be able to help.
+If you’ve suffered an injury in any of these places, whether public or private, a Charlotte premises liability attorney at DeMayo Law Offices ® may be able to help.

 Porch Collapse and Defective Porch or Balcony Railings

 North Carolina is well known for its beautiful homes with sprawling porches, both front, and back.
 They make for blissful and memorable evenings, enjoying all the fine weather our state has to offer.
 Sometimes, though, something goes wrong.

 Porch railings are a common cause of outdoor injury in people’s homes.
 Railings are put in place for your safety, and you have a right to expect that they’re sturdy and stable when you use them.
 If a porch railing gives way on someone else’s property, you may be entitled to compensation.